 The site was finally decommissioned in 1974 and the Park Service took it over.
 Since then, a small cadre of Cold War missile veterans has spent years cobbling parts together, often catching them just before they were scrapped, so that visitors can watch an actual Nike Hercules missile raised ominously on a giant elevator and hoisted into launch position at SF-88.
 Few visitors leave unimpressed.

 Even more eerie was the feeling it gave Chris when Jerry Feight handed him the actual launch keys from 50 years ago.

 "If you had those in your hand and it was of that era," Feight calmly explained, "you could be part of sending the world to destruction."

 "No pressure," agreed Chris, laughing nervously, "no pressure whatsoever."

-You can see veteran docents walk you through a mock launch sequence and answer all of your nuclear annihilation questions at the SF-88 site in the Marin Headlands on Saturday afternoons from 12:30 to 3:30 p.m.
+You can see veteran docents walk you through a mock launch sequence and answer all of your nuclear annihilation questions at the SF-88 site in the Marin Headlands on Saturday afternoons from 12:30 p.m. to 3:30 p.m.
 During the COVID-19 pandemic, there are no tours.

 Get our monthly newsletter featuring listener questions not answered on the Bay Curious podcast.